 AN INTRODUCTION

-A 14th Century Scottish personal dignity registered with the Scottish Barony Register.
+A 14th Century Scottish non-peerage personal dignity registered with the Scottish Barony Register.

 WHAT THEY ARE

-Scottish Feudal baronies are uniquely Scottish titles that survived recent feudal abolition.
-Specifically, a Scottish Prescriptive Barony, by tenure from 1660 to 2004, was the official feudal term for a unique title of nobility.
-Unlike peerages, which could only be passed down through inheritance, baronies could change hands through sale, gift, or inheritance.
+Scottish baronies are uniquely Scottish titles that survived recent feudal abolition.
+Specifically, a Scottish Prescriptive Barony, by tenure from 1660 to 2004, was the official feudal term for a unique title of nobility in the Kingdom of Scotland.
+They were created long ago and are governed under the Abolition of Feudal Tenure Act, Scotland, 2000 which legally protects the survival of the dignity of these titles.
+Unlike peerages, which can only be passed down through inheritance, barony titles could change hands through sale, gift, or inheritance.

 Thus, the term 'feudal barony' encompassed both the noble rank and the associated lands.
-After 2004, the dignity (title) was separated from the lands and maintained as a non-tangible feudal heritage.
+Through the Abolition Act of 2004, as feudalism in Scotland was abolished, the dignity (title) was separated from the lands and maintained as a non-tangible, non-feudal floating heritable title.
 This split what was once a single entity into two separate parts.

 Most Scottish coats of arms are based on those of someone else.
 According to a basic principle of Scottish Heraldry, individuals sharing the same surname are considered related, regardless of whether this connection is proven.
 Alterations to these arms are subject to strict regulations overseen by the Lord Lyon King of Arms.